What are the risk factors for prostate cancer?

 But risk factors don’t tell us everything.
 Many people with one or more risk factors never get cancer, while others who get cancer may have had few or no known risk factors.

-We don't yet completely understand the causes of prostate cancer, but researchers have found several factors that might change the risk of getting it.
-For some of these factors, the link to prostate cancer risk is not yet clear.
+We don’t yet completely understand the causes of prostate cancer, but researchers have found several factors that might affect a man’s risk of getting it.

 Prostate cancer is very rare in men younger than 40, but the chance of having prostate cancer rises rapidly after age 50.
 About 6 in 10 cases of prostate cancer are found in men over the age of 65.

-Prostate cancer occurs more often in African-American men and Caribbean men of African ancestry than in men of other races.
-African-American men are also more likely to be diagnosed at an advanced stage, and are more than twice as likely to die of prostate cancer as white men.
+Prostate cancer occurs more often in African-American men and in Caribbean men of African ancestry than in men of other races.
+African-American men are also more than twice as likely to die of prostate cancer as white men.
 Prostate cancer occurs less often in Asian-American and Hispanic/Latino men than in non-Hispanic whites.
 The reasons for these racial and ethnic differences are not clear.